-ID Red List Item Status Reason & Risk Mitigation improve designated environmental protected sites or species; INNS species surveys or resulting biosecurity measures before, during and after construction; evidence of a site waste management plan and the relevant waste reduction measures to be implemented.
-25 Inappropriate use of plastics where other suitable and more sustainable options exist (as per Managing Plastics in Construction and Assets, available here ).
+ID Red List Item Status Reason & Risk Mitigation 25 Inappropriate use of plastics where other suitable and more sustainable options exist (as per Managing Plastics in Construction and Assets, available here).
 Select 26 Use of tropical hardwoods (this requires Environment Agency business case approval).
 Select 27 Designs which are likely to cause any of the following environmental impacts: Contaminated discharges directly into controlled water or land.
 Designs involving in-situ concrete pours within the watercourse or other areas where there is a risk of contaminated discharges Designs involving grout without consideration of the potential pathways of pollution and required mitigation Designs that involve the lowering of water levels without consideration of fish and other environmental risks such as low DO Site layouts which introduce a risk of flooding with associated pollution risk.
 No consideration and control of silt mobilisation in water bodies.
 Select 28 Designs requiring the use of COSHH substances including those damaging to the environment without reference to MSDS and sourcing lower risk options.
-Select MEIC A Specific Risks (when applicable) M1 Designs that do not follow risk assessment procedures for implementing automated control on MEICA assets.
+Select MEIC CA Specific Risks (when applicable) M1 Designs that do not follow risk assessment procedures for implementing automated control on MEICA assets.
 Select M2 Designs that don't undertake a HAZOP or ALM Review with MEICA or Field Teams (including fire risk assessment, escape plans, emergency procedures and OMP 2 Contingency Plans).
 Select М3 Designs that do not consider safe systems for preventing uncontrolled access to live operational areas.
+Select M4 Designs that do not provide records of non- conformity and modifications to plant.
 Select